molgenis/systemsgenetics/Genotype-Aligner/README.md

 The `--keep` option is particularly useful here to keep the SNPs not shared by both datasets.
 The `--update-id` will also make merging using Plink or other tools more easy.

+### Conversion

+Although there are many tools that can convert from one file type to an other it can also easily be done using our Genotype Aligner by simply not specifying a reference.
+In such a case the input data will simply be converted to the specified output type.

 Arguments overview
 ----------------